ziya-nezerli4/Public/README.md

-# Welcome to GitHub Desktop!
+# Welcome to GitHub !
+Financial_sample by Power BI